 - The Company's discount rate assumption, which is set annually at the end of each year, is determined by management with the aid of third-party actuaries.
 The discount rate is used to measure the single amount that, if invested at the measurement date in a portfolio of high-quality debt instruments with a rating of AA or better, would provide the necessary cash flows to pay for pension benefits as they become due.
 For the Canadian pension and other postretirement benefit plans, future expected benefit payments are discounted using spot rates based on a derived AA corporate bond yield curve for each maturity year. - The rate of compensation increase is determined by the Company based upon its long-term plans for such increases. - The Company uses the spot rate approach to measure current service cost and interest cost for all defined benefit pension and other postretirement benefit plans.
-Under the spot rate approach, individual spot discount rates along the same yield curve used in the determination of the projected benefit obligation are applied to the relevant projected cash flows at the relevant maturity.
-The rates to determine current service cost and interest cost were 2.88% and 1.95% for the January to October 2021 period and 3.69% and 2.83% for the November to December 2021 period. - The expected long-term rate of return is determined based on expected future performance for each asset class and is weighted based on the investment policy.
-For the January to October and November to December periods of 2021, the Company used a long-term rate of return assumption of 6.75% and 7.00% respectively on the marketrelated value of plan assets prevailing for those same periods to compute net periodic benefit cost (income).
-The Company has elected to use a market-related value of assets whereby realized and unrealized gains/losses and appreciation/depreciation in the value of the investments are recognized over a period of five years, while investment income is recognized immediately.
-The increase to the expected long-term rate of return on plan assets by 25 basis points to 7.00% for the November to December period of 2021 reflects management's current view of long-term investment returns.
-In 2022, the Company will maintain the expected long-term rate of return on plan assets of 7.00% as management's current view of long-term investment returns remains unchanged from what was existing on October 31, 2021.
+Under the spot rate approach, individual spot discount rates along the same yield curve used in the determination of the projected benefit obligation are applied to the relevant projected cash flows at the relevant maturity. - The expected long-term rate of return is determined based on expected future performance for each asset class and is weighted based on the investment policy.
+For 2022, the Company used a long-term rate of return assumption of 7.00% on the market-related value of plan assets to compute net periodic benefit cost (income).
+In 2023, the Company will increase the expected long-term rate of return on plan assets by 60 basis points to 7.60% to reflect management's current view of long-term investment